 Some tablets or pills contain a combination of medicines.
 Combination products are often marketed and sold with a brand (trade) name.
 However, the individual ingredients (the individual medicines that are combined into the one tablet or pill) will all be listed in small print on the packet.
 For example, a popular painkiller has a brand name of Solpadol®.
 This contains two generic medicines - paracetamol and codeine.
 It can also be prescribed under its generic name of co-codamol.

 Doctors are encouraged to prescribe by using the generic name.
 This is because:

 - The generic name is the one doctors are trained to use.
 There are sometimes many brand (trade) names for one medicine.
 Possible confusion or mistakes are reduced if all doctors use the same names when talking about and prescribing medicines.

 - Generic medicines are often cheaper for the NHS.
 Even for medicines that you can buy, such as paracetamol, there is often a big price difference between brands.

 A few medicines, however, are always prescribed by the specific brand.
-This is because there are differences in the amount you end up having in your body between the different brands.
+This is because there are differences between the different brands in the amount you end up having in your body (bioavailability).
 Examples of these type of medicines are: